rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 ---

-## Option B <br> Set up a Pi-Hole Ad Blocking VPN Server behind your router at home.
+### OPTION B <br> Set up a Pi-Hole Ad Blocking VPN Server behind your router at home.

 - **STEP 1** A new install of Ubuntu 20.04 (or other OS which is compatible with Pi-Hole), and have your Router forward all incoming UDP connections on Port 51515 to this device.